-On/Off: This controls whether the trigger is active or not.
+Active: This toggle controls whether the trigger is active or not.
 When set to off, the output trigger will not activate during the move.

-Test: Can be used to turn the trigger on and off manually.
+Test : Can be used to turn the trigger on and off manually.
 When pressed the trigger should activate and deactivate upon release.

-Frame Counts: There are 2 columns provided with 15 entries in each.
-The user can switch any trigger on and off up to 15 times within the move.
-The frame count (fractional if desired) at which the trigger is to turn on is entered in the left hand column and the frame count at which the trigger is to turn off is entered in the right hand column.
+Frame Counts: The user can switch any trigger on and off up to 15 times within the move.
+The frame count (fractional if desired) at which the trigger is to turn on is entered in the "On At" box and the frame count at which the trigger is to turn off is entered in the "Off At" box.
 The move can be shot forwards or backwards, or part run, and the triggers will operate at the expected time.
 Moving step will also work, but stop motion will not operate the triggers.
 In order to blank out fields, select the box in the standard way and press the backspace key.

 You can set up a trigger to fire before the start of the move by entering a negative frame count.
-If a trigger is set to fire before the move, then the pre-roll for the move will be extended to at least as long as the earliest trigger.
+If a trigger is set to fire before the move, then the preroll for the move will be extended to at least as long as the earliest trigger.
 The length of this preroll will be displayed in the Input Setup once the move has been calculated (see above).
 This can be used to provide a consistent preroll for a move regardless of whether the camera is on or off.